• Home

 20|04|23

-Two papers accepted at IJCAI: "A Unifying Formal Approach to Importance Values in Boolean Functions" together with H. Harder, C. Baier, and S. Jantsch; and "More for Less: Safe Policy Improvement with Stronger Performance Guarantees" together with M. Suilen, P. Wienhöft, T. Simão, N. Jansen, and C. Baier.
+Two papers accepted at IJCAI: "A Unifying Formal Approach to Importance Values in Boolean Functions" (joint work with H. Harder, C. Baier, and S. Jantsch); and "More for Less: Safe Policy Improvement with Stronger Performance Guarantees" (joint work with M. Suilen, P. Wienhöft, T. Simão, N. Jansen, and C. Baier).

 • Home